 Tuition charges at Texas state universities are established by state law.
 The 78th Texas Legislature (2003) allowed the Board of Regents of The University of Texas System to set designated tuition rates.
+Tuition and fees are subject to change by legislative or regental action and become effective on the date enacted.
 The Texas Legislature does not set the specific amount for any particular student fee.
 Student fees assessed are authorized by state statute; however, the specific fee amounts and the determination to increase fees are made by the university administration and The University of Texas System Board of Regents.